Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 For this work we use a tailoring error channel that has the same type as the original error channel, so (\secRB{SN}{RE}):

-The custom stochastic noise channel involves doing nothing with probability \(1-\cStochi{i}\) and applying \(\oC{N}{}{}{}{}{}\) with probability \(\cStochi{i}\), while the rotational channel involves deterministically applying a rotational error of \(\cAnglei{i}\) generated by the same \(\hermitianOp\) that generates the original error channel.
+The custom stochastic-noise channel involves doing nothing with probability \(1-\cStochi{i}\) and applying \(\oC{N}{}{}{}{}{}\) (which is the same noise channel as is present in the original error channel) with probability \(\cStochi{i}\), while the rotational channel involves deterministically applying a rotational error of \(\cAnglei{i}\) generated by the same \(\hermitianOp\) that generates the original error channel.

 If we apply the tailoring channel (\eqR{TailoringGateError}) we end up with the effective channel in \eqR{AmplifiedGateError} with: